gweakliem/expert-palm-tree/README.md

 ```

+## Performance

+I estimate about 200GB / week to collect post data as of January 2025, obviously this measures overall Bluesky activity so it can increase.

 ## References

 * [AT Protocol Summary](https://en.wikipedia.org/wiki/AT_Protocol)
 * [Jetstream](https://github.com/bluesky-social/jetstream) - simplified version of the Bluesky Firehose that this service uses.